 Let’s face it; there’s nothing more exciting than seeing the least likely car being thrown down sideways at the track, and there’s certainly no shortage of Z-cars at any event.

-When both the G35 and the G37 were initially released, they came with a more substantial price tag then your typical Nissan and were intentionally far less appealing to the younger generation.
+When both the G35 and the G37 were initially released, they came with a more substantial price tag than your typical Nissan and were intentionally far less appealing to the younger generation.

-However, with prices continually decreasing over time, and having now reached bargain-territory, they’re quickly becoming a more viable opportunity than ever for those that want a fantastic drift chassis at an irresistible price.
+However, with prices continually decreasing over time, and having now reached bargain territory, they’re quickly becoming a more viable opportunity than ever for those that want a fantastic drift chassis with a powerful engine at an irresistible price.

 The Z-car’s popularity within the tuning scene has helped lay the perfect foundations for G35 and G37’s, thanks to the many similarities and interchangeable parts between the two chassis’.